JuliaCMS/BloodDonationManagement/README.md

 ## Getting Started
 1. Clone the repository.
 2. Configure the database connection string in the `appsettings.json` file.
-3. Open the solution in Visual Studio or Visual Studio Code.
+3. Open the solution in Visual Studio.
 4. Run the database migrations to create the necessary tables and seed initial data.
 5. Build and run the application.